top of page

 Meet Us at the Château

 We invite you to visit Château Méaume and meet the team in person.
-Bruno offers cellar tours and vertical tastings where you can compare our 47 consecutive vintages whilst learning about terroir and winemaking philosophy.
-Mark and Sandra welcome guests to the estate, sharing stories about the transition from Alan's era to this new chapter.
+Mark offers cellar tours and vertical tastings where you can compare consecutive vintages whilst learning about terroir and our winemaking philosophy.
+Mark and Sandra welcome guests to the estate, sharing stories about the transition from Alan and Sue's era to this new chapter.

 Stay at our luxury gîte and experience several days immersed in vineyard life.
 Wake up amongst the vines, join us for farm-to-table meals paired with our wines, and discover what it's like to live on a working Bordeaux estate.